allanverasce/geneessencegui/README.md

 <img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/839d6c26-8c29-48a2-ac95-29be48d066bd" />

 # 1. Installation and User Guide
 <p align="justify">To run GeneEssenceGUI, you must install Python 3.12 or higher on your system.
-The installer can be obtained from the official website: [Download Python.](https://www.python.org/)</p>
+The installer can be obtained from the official website: https://www.python.org </p>

 ## 1.2.
 Installation of dependencies
 ### Windows Installation